Nitric Acid Extra pure

 Sodium Acetate Trihydrate Extra Pure is a white crystalline solid with the formula C₂H₃NaO₂·3H₂O.
 It serves primarily as a buffering agent in laboratory and biochemical applications and is widely used in food as a preservative and flavor enhancer (E262).
 This compound is essential in molecular biology for protein and nucleic acid precipitation and serves as a stabilizer in pharmaceutical and cosmetic formulations.
 It should be stored dry and handled with proper protective equipment due to its mildly irritating nature.

-Sodium Acid Pyrophosphate Extra Pure
+Sodium Benzoate Extra Pure

-Sodium Sulphate Anhydrous Extra Pure
+Sodium Bromide Extra Pure

 Soluble Starch Powder Extra Pure